Georgia profile - Timeline

 Georgia's main opposition leader, Giorgi Ugulava, is detained on money laundering charges.
 His supporters say the arrest is politically motivated.

-Russia signs strategic partnership agreement with Georgia's breakaway region of Abkhazia, sparking an angry reaction from the Georgian government.
+Russia signs a strategic partnership agreement with Georgia's breakaway region of Abkhazia, to protests from the Georgian government.

-2015 March - Russia signs an "alliance and integration" treaty with South Ossetia.
-Georgian government denounces move as Russia taking step closer to annexing territory.
+2015 March - Russia signs an "alliance and integration" treaty with South Ossetia in a move denounced by the Georgian government.